Which Inequality Is Represented By The Graph Brainly

 Conclusion: Mastering Inequality Graphs

 Mastering the art of interpreting inequality graphs involves a systematic approach: identifying the type of inequality, plotting the boundary line (or point), choosing a test point to determine the shaded region, and understanding the meaning of dashed versus solid lines.
 By following these steps and practicing regularly, you'll build confidence in tackling various inequality graphing problems and solidify your understanding of inequalities.
-Remember, practice is key!
+Also, remember, practice is key!
 Work through numerous examples to reinforce your skills and develop an intuitive understanding of how inequalities are visually represented.